microsoft/AcademicContent/Workshop/6. HPC/SLURM Docker Swarm HOL.md

 - Create an Azure container service
 - Deploy Docker images to a container service
-- Run jobs in container instances created from Docker images
+- Run jobs in containers created from Docker images
 - Stop container instances running in a container service
 - Delete a container service